Producer/ Mixer/ Artist

 It is fair to say that Jacknife Lee has become one of the most sought after and highly influential producers currently at work.
 Lee’s career has encompassed work with some of the biggest and most influential artists on both sides of the Atlantic in the shape of The Killers latest UK and US Number 1 album “Wonderful and Wonderful”, U2‘s “Songs of Innocence” and Snow Patrol‘s latest studio album “Wilderness”.
 Not forgetting his work with the likes of Taylor Swift, R.E.M, Kasabian, Robbie Williams and Neil Diamond.
 His work on U2’s “How To Dismantle An Atom Bomb” saw him collect two Grammy Awards in 2006 as well as Producer of the Year at the UK MMF Awards.
 He was also again Grammy nominated in 2013 for his work on Swift’s multi-million selling album “Red.”

-Success and awards aside, Lee is back to doing what he does best and is back in the studio working on the new hotly anticipated record for Empire of The Sun, after just finishing his work with Catfish and the Bottlemen and Two Door Cinema club.
+Also last year, Lee had success through producing Catfish and the Bottlemen and long-time collaborators, Two Door Cinema club.
 Both albums released in 2019, debuted in the top 10, with Catfish and the Bottlemen’s ‘The Balance’ peaking at #2 on the UK charts, while Two Door Cinema Club’s album, ‘False Alarm’ peaking at #5 on the UK Charts.

 In 2016 Lee produced and co-written two massive radio singles with Scottish alt-rock heroes Twin Atlantic‘s “No Sleep” and Two Door Cinema Club‘s “Are We Ready (Wreck)” Lee also co-wrote and produced on both bands upcoming albums, both which charted in the top 20.
 Alongside this, Lee also has also produced a handful of tracks on Jake Bugg’s third album “On My One” including the single and Annie Mac’s Hottest Record in the World “Gimmie the Love”.
 Lee has also worked on the the debut album from Gossip’s Beth Ditto.